CleverCloud/documentation/content/doc/best-practices/tips_and_tricks.md

 ### Need something?
 Ask (or contribute)!

-Clever Tools is an open-source project, build with Node.js.
+Clever Tools is an open source project, build with Node.js.
 It's easy to use and extend.
 Multiple members of our team are working on it, but we're happy to receive ideas, issues, pull requests.
 Want to be part of it?
 [Join us!](https://github.com/CleverCloud/clever-tools)

 - [Learn more about Clever Tools](https://github.com/CleverCloud/clever-tools/tree/master/docs#readme)